lucemans/show/web3-auth/slides.md

 # SIGNING

 <!--
-So lets talk about that whole singing thing.
+So lets talk about that whole signing thing.

 In order to sign something we need (a payload)
 -->